erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

     -   [5.7 Grouped mutates (and filters)](#grouped-mutates-and-filters)
     -   [5.7.1 Exercises](#exercises-5)

 This my walkthrough for the book: *R for Data Science* by Hadley Wickham and Garrett Grolemund.
-It contains my answers to their exercises and some of my own notes and data explorations.
+It contains my answers to their exercises, some highlights from the book that I found useful, and some of my own notes and data explorations.
 Here I will go through chapters 4-6.

 Chapter 4
 =========